Alper Altuntas

 altuntas_profile.png

-I’m a research software engineer at the NSF National Center for Atmospheric Research (NCAR), where I work on the ocean component of the Community Earth System Model (CESM), a flagship software project used worldwide to simulate the Earth system.
+I’m a research software engineer at the NSF National Center for Atmospheric Research (NCAR), where I work on the ocean component of the Community Earth System Model (CESM), a flagship scientific software used worldwide to simulate the Earth system.

 I focus on writing scalable, maintainable, robust, and efficient code by applying best practices, which I share through publications, talks, mentorship, and events I organize, such as the Workshop on Correctness and Reproducibility.
 In recognition of these efforts, I was recently awarded a 2025 Better Scientific Software Fellowship.